 Layer 2: Internet Gateway

-While the alarm clock and coffee maker can do some sensor-based processing, other decisions require data generated from different sensors on your body, such as location, temperature and heart rate, and in and around your home such as water, climate control and lights.
+While the alarm clock and coffee maker can do some sensor-based processing, other decisions require data generated from different sensors on your body, such as location, temperature and heart rate, and in and around your homes such as water, climate control and lights.
 For example, if you go for a run first thing in the morning, what is your body temperature when you return home?
 What is the ideal temperature setting for the shower?
 For these in-depth decisions, the data needs to be transmitted to the cloud.
 Some sensor data will be digital, but some will be analog, such as sine waves for voltage.
 This all happens at the gateway level.

-Gateways are responsible for routing the data coming from the sensors, connectivity and network layers and passing it along to the next layer.
+Gateways are responsible for routing the data coming from the sensors, connectivity, and network layers and passing it along to the next layer.
 But before passing it along, analog data needs to be converted to digital form so it can be understandable by the other layers.

 Layer 3: Edge IT

 Once the data has been digitized and aggregated, it can be moved to the cloud for further processing.
 But wait, don’t send all the data to the cloud.
 IoT data can be huge and easily take up all the network’s bandwidth.
-So we need to perform an initial analysis on the data to reduce the burden on the core infrastructure.
+So we need to perform an initial analysis of the data to reduce the burden on the core infrastructure.
 This is where Edge IT processing comes into play.

 By running the data through an analytics algorithm as it is created at the edge of a corporate network, companies can set parameters to specify what information is worth sending to the cloud or stored on-premises for later use.

 At the edge of the network, we can also make decisions about where to process data based on the need to decrease the latency in the decision-making process.
 For example, in our IoT home example, if sensor data from a fire safety system points to the possibility of an electrical system failure which could result in a fire, a machine learning (ML) capabilities at the edge can detect the anomaly and automatically shut off the power to the home and send an alert to the fire department and electric company.
-The time saving from performing the processing the decision at the edge, instead of transmitting the data to a central cloud location for processing might just save lives.
+The time saving from performing the processing of the decision at the edge, instead of transmitting the data to a central cloud location for processing might just save lives.

 Layer 4: Datacenter/Cloud